Parcels-code/Parcels/docs/user_guide/examples/explanation_kernelloop.md

 # The Parcels Kernel loop

-This tutorial explains how Parcels executes multiple Kernels, and what happens under the hood when you combine Kernels.
+On this page we discuss Parcels' execution loop, and what happens under the hood when you combine multiple Kernels.

 This is probably not very relevant when you only use the built-in Advection kernels, but can be important when you are writing and combining your own Kernels!